 Q: Suno keeps adding vocals to my techno — fix?

-A: Add instrumental only, no vocals, no lyrics and drop any [Verse] / [Chorus] tags.
-Techno is texture and groove; song structure cues confuse Suno.
+A: Toggle the Instrumental switch on in Custom mode, add instrumental only, no vocals, no lyrics to the Style box, and drop any [Verse] / [Chorus] tags.
+Techno is texture and groove; song-structure cues confuse Suno.

-Q: How do I get the long build and breakdown?
+Q: How do I get a long build and breakdown?

 Q: My techno sounds too clean — fix?